-I originally wanted to title this "Dashing through the snow with a one-armed plasma cutter", but that was kinda long and silly.
-That, or "So long, space miner".
+AKA "Dashing through the snow with a one-armed plasma cutter", AKA "So long, space miner".

-However, I was frankly disappointed with the enemy encounter design and handling of weapons in Dead Space 3.
-Dead Space 1 and 2 had huge varieties of enemies and tons of great weapons and off-the-wall weapons like spear guns and hand-held gravity-defying buzzsaws, allowing you to tackle enemies in gory and unique combat due to its forgoing of traditional weaponry.
-In the first two games, you could carry 4 weapons, each with a specialized type of fire and use in combat.
+However, I was hugely disappointed with the enemy encounter design and handling of weapons in Dead Space 3.
+The series is know for its varieties of enemies and tons of great weapons and off-the-wall weapons like spear guns and hand-held gravity-defying buzzsaws, allowing you to tackle enemies in gory and unique combat due to its forgoing of traditional weaponry.
+In the first two games, you could carry 4 weapons, each with a specialized use in combat.
 Weapons like the Line Gun, the pulse rifle, the Ripper, the Force Gun, and the quintessential Plasma Cutter made for exceptionally fun combat.
 Each weapon felt like it had a place and use in the game, and by having four it allowed you to keep swapping between them without penalizing the player for taking the wrong weapon type when an unexpected horde of enemies appeared.
-Combined with the freakish horrors of the Necromorphs, Dead Space 1 and 2 crafted memorable experiences of creeping through derelict mining ships and blasting enemies in Zero-G.
+Combined with the freakish horrors of the Necromorphs, Dead Space 1 and 2 had memorable experiences of creeping through derelict mining ships and blasting enemies in Zero-G.

 For one thing, the enemy AI always seems to just barrel straight towards you faster than ever before, and with little variety in the enemy mix up.
 I think I saw the Pregnant (yeah, it releases tons of little gross swarmers when it dies) twice in the whole game, along with the Divider and the Wheezer, of all enemies.
 Most encounters go as follows: Slashers, a Puker or two, maybe an Exploder, the little Swarmer guys occasionally, and the dead scientists, in various combos and amounts.
 That’s about it.
 It really felt like just a meat grinder of the same enemies, and same strategies to kill them, throughout the game.
-The human enemies aren't very good, and in my opinion do not belong in a Dead Space game.
+The human enemies aren't very good, and don't feel like they belong in a Dead Space.

-In DS 1 & 2, the Leapers were more terrifying before due to their speed and agility compared to the other enemies.
+In DS 1 & 2, the Leapers were terrifying due to their speed and agility compared to the other enemies.
 Now that almost every other enemy is faster, it removes some of the uniqueness and scariness from that particular enemy, reducing the tension of fights with it a little compared to before.
-The lack of mixing up enemies is also disappointing.
-It’s the same lovable gang of Necromorph types with their different weaknesses, but DS 3 adds these dead scientists that morph depending on how their limbs are removed.
-That didn't freshen up combat like I’d hope they would, since you fall into a pattern of effectively dealing with them by taking off the head and two of the tentacles that sprout from the torso.
+The lack of new enemy types is also disappointing.
+It’s the same lovable gang of Necromorph types with their different weaknesses, but DS 3 adds these dead scientists that morph depending on the order that their limbs are removed.
+That didn't freshen up combat, since you fall into a pattern of effectively dealing with them by taking off the head and two of the tentacles that sprout from the torso.
 For some reason the roteness of fighting these enemies was incredibly tedious, even though I'd been blasting off the limbs from almost every other enemy since DS1.
 Killing human-looking zombies isn't as thrilling as the insane, jumbled-up and mutated bog-standard necromorph, with its erratic movement and spine-shivering anatomy.

 “…You only get two weapon slots this time but each weapon can have two sets of engine and tip combos.
 So effectively you have 4 weapons.”Dino Ignacio, UI Lead

 Here's my problem with that decision: in Dead Space 3, the different alternative fires from guns in the previous games can also be we.
-So, comparing the two games, I was using the Plasma Cutter (Because it’s Dead Space and that’s the proper way to play) and a crafted Line Gun in Dead Space 3.
-So that’s 2 weapons in total, compared to the Plasma Cutter, Ripper, Javelin Gun and Contact Beam all together, and all with useful and fun alternate fire modes that complimented the weapons perfectly.
+So, comparing the two games, I was using the Plasma Cutter (Because it’s Dead Space and that’s my preferred way to play) and a crafted Line Gun in Dead Space 3.
+That’s 2 weapons in total.
+In DS2 I got to use the Plasma Cutter, Ripper, Javelin Gun and Contact Beam all together, and all with useful and/or fun alternate fire modes that complimented the weapons perfectly.
 It may seem like a petty numbers complaint, but that decision to halve your weapon inventory hindered the amazing freedom of experimentation that the first two games reveled in.

 Dead Space was always about giving the player fun, unique weapons to combat myriad types of enemies that actually required strategy to fight them.
-In the final game of the series, the supposed peak of the team's vision for the series after so much time and work, the lack of weapon options and homogeneity of enemy types, behavior, and encounters were truly disappointing, and left me baffled as to how such wonderful gameplay, demonstrated to be fun and effective at inspiring horror in two previous games was watered down for the third.
-By reducing the amount of weapons to two, the game effectively cuts the number of tools you have to handle enemies in half compared to the previous games.
+In the final game of the series, the supposed peak of the team's vision for the series after so much time and work, the lack of weapon options and homogeneity of enemy types, behavior, and encounters was truly disappointing.
+It left me baffled as to how such a proven gameplay formula was allowed to be watered down for the final installment, the possible last of Dead Space we'll ever get .
 It really feels like one step forward and two steps back by giving you so much choice in picking weapon combinations, but then letting you only use two at a time.

-Despite the fact that it was fun to play, Dead Space 3 really was a disappointment to me.
-It never reaches the gameplay highs of 2 or the truly creepy atmosphere of 1, and instead feels like a weird mash of both that doesn't hold up, letting you shoot dudes with a shotgun and SMG like a standard TPS, but also trying to unnerve you with enemies and spooky locales that aren't all that spooky because you've just got a gun.
+It's pretty obvious that I was really disappointed in this game, and I haven't even touched on the lackluster story.
+It never reaches the action highs of 2 or the truly creepy atmosphere of 1, and instead is a weird mash of both that doesn't hold up, letting you shoot dudes with a shotgun and SMG like a standard third-person shooter, but then also trying to unnerve you with enemies and spooky locales that aren't all that spooky because you've just got a gun.
 The whole point was that Isaac was an engineer, and his skill at using 'junk' as unique and brutal weaponry was his way to success, not because he was a space marine with a rifle gunning down aliens.
-Maybe instead of trying to have its cake and eat it too, Isaac should just sit on it instead.
+Maybe instead of trying to have his cake and eat it too, Isaac should just sit on it instead.
 After all, that’s at least an entertaining story.